For SellersMarket Data

 EBITDA Multiple Range: 4-8x

-Accounting practices have seen increased PE interest in recent years.
+Accounting practices have garnered increased private equity interest recently.
 Practices with a high percentage of recurring tax and advisory clients trade at the top of the range.
-Audit-heavy practices trade lower due to regulatory complexity.
+Audit-heavy practices typically trade lower due to regulatory complexities and cyclical demand.

 Manufacturing